-58. We do, however, find that specific Part 73 technical rules237 for full service FM radio stations should not apply to FM6 operations because FM6 LPTV stations are operating on frequencies and subject to certain conditions that make the application of certain FM technical rules unnecessary and impractical.238 Although FM6 LPTV stations operate separate television and radio transmission systems, pursuant to the new rules we have adopted today, the FM6 operations will be restricted in certain respects.
-For example, FM6 LPTV stations are permitted to make changes to their FM6 station facilities only under very limited circumstances (without a showing of "engineering necessity" or a waiver), are limited to operating on 87.75 MHz, may offer FM6 service only within the LPTV station's protected contour, and may operate only on a non-interference basis.239 We have also limited the number of FM6 LPTV stations to a finite group that have already proven they do not cause the interference that many of the Part 73 technical rules for FM stations are intended to prevent.240 Accordingly, we find that applying the specific technical rules in sections 73.201-73.277, 73.310-73.312, and 73.314-73.318 in the context of FM6 operations are not only unnecessary, but could be contradictory to the specific rules we have adopted governing FM6 operations.
+58. We do, however, find that specific Part 73 technical rules for full service FM radio stations should not apply to FM6 operations because FM6 LPTV stations are operating on frequencies and subject to certain conditions that make the application of certain FM technical rules unnecessary and impractical.
+Although FM6 LPTV stations operate separate television and radio transmission systems, pursuant to the new rules we have adopted today, the FM6 operations will be restricted in certain respects.
+For example, FM6 LPTV stations are permitted to make changes to their FM6 station facilities only under very limited circumstances (without a showing of "engineering necessity" or a waiver), are limited to operating on 87.75 MHz, may offer FM6 service only within the LPTV station's protected contour, and may operate only on a non-interference basis.
+We have also limited the number of FM6 LPTV stations to a finite group that have already proven they do not cause the interference that many of the Part 73 technical rules in sections 73.201-73.277, 73.310-73.312, and 73.314-73.318 in the context of FM6 operations are not only unnecessary, but could be contradictory to the specific rules we have adopted governing FM6 operations.